-Ticks of the genus Margaropus resemble Rhipicephalus (Boophilus) ticks, but do not have festoons or ornamentations.
+Ticks of the genus Margaropus resemble Rhipicephalus (Boophilus) ticks but do not have festoons or ornamentations.
 They are characterized by greatly enlarged posterior legs and a prolonged median plate.
-The 3 highly specialized beady-legged, 1-host Margaropus spp are restricted to limited areas of Africa.
+The three highly specialized beady-legged, one-host Margaropus spp are restricted to limited areas of Africa.
 M reidi and M wileyi are recorded from giraffes in the Sudan and in Kenya and Tanzania, respectively.
 M wileyi is also known to parasitize zebras and gnu.
 M winthemi, a winter-feeding parasite of zebras, horses, and less often other livestock and antelope, is confined to mountains of South Africa and may contribute to loss of condition during winter.

-Last full review/revision July 2011 by Michael L. Levin, PhD
+Last full review/revision May 2015 by Michael L. Levin, PhD